-If you switch between the Lysander Funds, the switch will be treated as a redemption and will be a disposition for tax purposes.
-If you reclassify between Series of the same Fund, the reclassification will not be treated as a redemption and will not generally result in a disposition for tax purposes.
-Any redemption of Units to pay any applicable fees upon a switch or a reclassification will be considered a disposition for tax purposes.
-See Income tax considerations for investors on page 20 for more details.
+If you switch between the Lysander Funds, the switch will be treated as a sale and purchase of Units and will be a disposition for tax purposes.
+If you reclassify between Series of the same Fund, the reclassification will be treated as a redesignation of Units and will not generally result in a disposition for tax purposes.
+Any redemption of Units to pay any applicable fees upon a switch or a reclassification of Units will be considered a disposition for tax purposes.
+See Income tax considerations for investors on page 23 for more details.